-Affiliated with A Better Chance National, the Wilton program is one of only two co-ed Community Supported Programs nationally and boasts an enviable track record.
-Over the years of its existence, all 48 of its seniors have graduated and all of them have been accepted to college.
-Our most recent graduates, Emmanuel, Alex, Yanny, and Bianca are attending University of Rhode Island, Manhattanville College, University of New Haven, and Stonybrook University respectively.
-They’ve been with us for four years and worked hard to make the most of their time here in Wilton.
-They’ve now become part of our growing ABC family and we in Wilton send them on proudly, looking forward to their future successes.
-As the cycle continues, in the fall we welcome new scholars who bring their youthful vitality, curiosity and dedication to this community’s program.
-We encourage you to contact us f you would like to explore becoming involved with the lives of these extraordinary young men and women who bring so much to our town.
+Here are bios of our current scholars.
+Over the years of its existence, all 52 of our seniors have graduated and all of them have been accepted to college.
+And here is a list of our graduates.
+We are so proud of their journeys.
+As the cycle continues, in the Fall we welcome new scholars who bring their youthful vitality, curiosity, and dedication to this community’s program.
+We encourage you to contact us if you would like to explore becoming involved with the lives of these extraordinary young people, who bring so much to our town.

 Derrel Mason and Rich Nichol